unparalleled-js/docs-1/connectors/workday/connection_setup.md

 The recommended approach to access web services is through an Integration System User (ISU) account.
 For security reasons, each ISU should be restricted to a single integration system (like Workato).

-The ISU should have all permissions needed to perform the required actions for your integration scenario.
+The ISU should have all the permissions needed to perform the required actions for your integration scenario.
 When building recipes, you may encounter a `403` error, it means that the ISU does not have sufficient permission for the action.

 ![403 error](/assets/images/connectors/workday/permission-error.png)
 *Error message when ISU does not have enough permission*